ludwig-ai/ludwig/README.md

 | ...                                   | ...      |

 you want to learn a model that uses the content of the `doc_text` column as input to predict the values in the `class` column.
-You can use the following model definition:
+You can use the following config:

 ```yaml
 {input_features: [{name: doc_text, type: text}], output_features: [{name: class, type: category}]}